dirs-dev/directories-jvm/README.md

 - A tiny library (8kB)
 - with minimal public API (3 classes, 6 methods, 21 fields)
 - for convenient access to standardized directories
-- on Linux, Windows (≥ 7) and macOS
+- on Linux, Windows (≥ 7), macOS and BSD
 - running on the JVM

 The library provides the location of directories by leveraging the mechanisms defined by